 Detroit is at an entertainment crossroads.
 According to a study conducted by Anderson Economic Group in Lansing, Detroit-area musical businesses employ thousands and participate in a market worth over a billion dollars.
 This economic snapshot mirrors recent cultural victories for Detroit like the film Searching for Sugarman, featuring Detroit songwriter Sixto Rodriguez, winning an Oscar in 2012 for “Best Documentary,” and Detroiter-by-association Eminem entering Billboard at number one just this last month.
 Annual music festivals, like the Movement Festival and the Jazz Fest, continue to bring local, national, and global music downtown.

 At the same time, it is clear that Detroit’s entertainment culture is in trouble.
 Despite our touting of Detroit as a rock ’n’ roll city, our last great rock prophet, Jack White, relocated his home and musical life to Nashville, Tennessee.
+[Since this post, Mr. White has opened a record store and pressing plant in Detroit.
+See Third Man Detroit.]
 Despite his raw talent, Eminem was not able to launch his career in Detroit but instead had to travel to Los Angeles to be “discovered.”
 Despite our pride in Motown as a cultural product, Motown musicians continue to die in obscurity, without healthcare nor notice from their city.
 Though Detroit is synonymous with Motown, there is no Preservation Hall Motown Band to go see the minute you step off an airplane from the McNamara Terminal.
 Simultaneously, the oldest independent music studio in the United States, United Sound Studios, where John Lee Hooker and Aretha Franklin recorded, is threatened by an I-94 service drive expansion instead of receiving tax breaks to reopen.
 Depressingly, the City of Detroit has done little to create an atmosphere for musical entrepreneurship or preservation.
 What can a new Mayor’s administration do about this situation, especially in a time of advanced economic crisis?

 The answer is we can do a lot.
 I know that you believe in the power of listening.
 Detroit must be heard.
 We must encourage Detroit to sing, dance, and boogie again.
 Detroit’s music culture must resonate throughout the world so that the simplistic narrative of abandoned houses and decaying neighborhoods is no longer the primary way Detroit is understood or experienced.